Free Application for Federal Student Aid (FAFSA)

 Visit the San Diego Workforce Partnership website to learn more.

-The San Diego Workforce Partnership Income Share Agreement (ISA) is a new and innovative way to finance education.
-The ISA model for certificate-based programs is grounded in philanthropic funding and not only is there a strict cap on how much students repay, each dollar repaid replenishes the fund for future students.
-Visit the Workforce Partnership’s website to learn more and apply.
+The San Diego Workforce Partnership is collaborating with UC San Diego Division of Extended Studies to offer certificates with no upfront cost.
+UCSD proudly serves as the educational partner, deepening our commitment to serving critical lifelong learning and skill development, particularly to underrepresented individuals in the tech community.
+The model is grounded in philanthropic funding and each dollar repaid replenishes the fund for future students.
+Visit the Workforce Partnership's website to learn more and apply.

 Segal AmeriCorps Education Awards